johnroyha/stock-price-predictor/README.md

 # Stock Price Predictor
 ## Overview
 This project aims to predict stock prices using TensorFlow’s Deep Learning algorithms.
-By constructing a predictive model, we can forecast stock prices and provide valuable insights for financial decision-making.
+By constructing a predictive model, we can forecast stock prices and provide valuable insights for financial decision-making. \
+Please view the stock_price_predictor.ipynb file for figures and visualizations.

 ## Features
 **Predictive Modeling:** Utilizes TensorFlow’s Deep Learning algorithms to predict stock prices. \